rusefi/rusefi_documentation/Hardware/Hellen/Hellen121VAG.md

 ## Hardware features

+* Electronic Throttle Body
 * knock detection module with headphone jack
 * build-in WBO - **WARNING 4.2 software not ready while we believe that hardware is universal** (footprint, stm32f042 not in stock at JLC)
-* Baro sensor LPS25HB (footprint, not populated by JLC)
+* Baro sensor LPS25HB (footprint, not populated)

 # Vehicle Specific Jumpers